Marcia Barrett: Present day

 Barrett made her second album, Come into My Life, in 2005.
 It included a cover of "Hey Joe", a new version of "Belfast", as well as original recordings written by her and her husband Marcus.
-In addition, a cover of Fleetwood Mac's instrumental "Albatross", for which Barrett had been allowed to add her own lyrics by its composer Peter Green, and the song "Rip It Up" were also part of the track listing.
+In addition, a cover of Fleetwood Mac's instrumental "Albatross", for which Barrett had been allowed to add her own lyrics by its composer Peter Green, and the song "Rip It Up", were also part of the track listing.

-She also toured with her own version of Boney M. She attended with Liz Mitchell and Frank Farian at the London and Berlin premières of the Daddy Cool musical.
-In October 2007, she turned down a song for the album Disco 2008, a project by UK music producer Ian Levine.
+Barrett also toured with her own version of Boney M. She attended, with Liz Mitchell and Frank Farian, the London and Berlin premières of the Daddy Cool musical.
+In October 2007, Barrett turned down a song for the album Disco 2008, a project by UK music producer Ian Levine.
 In October, she and her Boney M. were invited by President Mikhail Saakashvili to perform in South Ossetia.

 In 2009, she started Xoah Records.
 The first release on the label was a remix of her Survival track, "Seeing Is Believing", released on 6 March 2009, followed by "I Don't Know Why".
 While her third solo album Strange Rumours had been announced to follow, the album was put on hold when she was hit by another bout of cancer.

-Barrett is currently living in Berlin with her husband Marcus James (married in 1984) who was a guitarist in the band of Eddy Grant.
-Barrett has a son who was born in the UK when she was aged 16.

-June 2018 saw Barrett's biography Forward - My Life With and Without Boney M. being published.
-A German edition of her biography was also published with the title Immer weiter: Mein Leben mit und ohne Boney M.
+Barrett's biography, Forward - My Life With and Without Boney M. was published in June 2018.
+A German edition of her biography was also published, with the title Immer weiter: Mein Leben mit und ohne Boney M.